MinhMXC/tp/docs/DeveloperGuide.md

 3. **Test case (invalid identifier):** \
    `deletetag 999` \
    **Expected:** No tag is deleted.
-Error message indicates the identifier is invalid.
+Error message indicates that no tags with that identifier can be found.

 4. **Other test cases to try:** \
    `deletetag` (missing identifier), deleting a tag that is currently shown in the user